Bryan-Corn/Amazon_Vine_Analysis/README.md

 <pre>

 </pre>
-The percentage of 5-Star reviews from unpaid reviews is calulated:
+The percentage of 5-Star reviews from unpaid reviews is calculated:
 ![image](https://github.com/Bryan-Corn/Amazon_Vine_Analysis/blob/main/Resources/Images/Img11.png)

-## Deleiverable 3
+## Deliverable 3
 The following is an analysis of the data from deliverables 1 and 2.

 ### Results
-The filtered data for music-related products shows the following:
+The filtered data for musical instrument products shows the following:

-Vine Program Member Reviewws (paid)
+Vine Program Member Reviews (paid)

-• 60 total paid reviews analized
+• 60 total paid reviews analyzed

 • 34 gave 5-Star reviews